DJBen/Graviton/py/README.md

 pip3 install -r requirements.txt
 ```

 Next, use `make_test_images.py` to create synthetic images for testing.
-These have been tracked, but
-their creation should be reproducable.
+These have been uploaded to the Google Drive (see the main repo README), but their creation should be reproducable.
+If this is changed, please update the Google Drive.

 For documentation, `sql.py` is tracked as well.
 It created the `star_angles` table in the sqlite3 stars database.

+When you are done, don't forget to lint using `lint.sh`
+TODO: use flake8?